-NGIF is a major piece of work being led strategically by NATO's Joint Geospatial Standards Working Group (JGSWG) and technically through the Defence Geospatial Information Working Group (DGIWG) (which is working in support of NATO) to deliver a set of common geospatial information standards across NATO.
+NGIF is a major piece of work being led strategically by NATO's Joint Geospatial Standards Working Group (JGSWG) and technically through the DGIWG (which is working in support of NATO) to deliver a set of common geospatial information standards across NATO.

 NGIF is intended to realize the principle of 'operating off the same map' by developing a common data model from which digital and hardcopy products can be created.
+NGIF also serves as the interoperability model in which data can be exchanged between all NATO supporting production offices.
 It will ensure that products can be delivered across the NATO Networked Enabled Capability (NNEC) utilising a Service Oriented Architecture (SOA) approach.
-NGIF provides an opportunity to exploit maritime geospatial data alongside other domains (i.e. air and land) to present one unified view to the NATO Warfighter.
+NGIF provides an opportunity to exploit maritime geospatial data alongside other domains (i.e., air and land) to present one unified view to the NATO Warfighter.

-13. AML and the Recognised Environmental Picture (REP)
+12. AML and the Recognised Environmental Picture (REP)